 If you can’t reduce the number of agents involved – strictly control all the communication.
 Otherwise, it will get out of hand quickly.
 Clear structures help everyone know where they sit in the hierarchy and who they need to talk to to get things done, e.g., change approvals, resources release.

 Frequently asked questions

 1. What’s the difference between software projects and other engineering projects?

-2. How to estimate a big software project?
+2. How to estimate a megaproject?

-This is a tricky one, if a developer estimates the task will take 30 hours, can you trust him to deliver finished work in time and up to the standards?
-To be honest you shouldn’t.
+This is a tricky one.
+If a developer estimates the task will take 30 hours, can you trust him to deliver finished work in time and up to the standards?
+To be honest, you shouldn’t.
 If a developer says he will do this task in X amount of hours, you plan it as X + 20% hours internally.

 The reason is that the developer may not see the whole complexity from the start and will only notice how hard it is after starting.
 I can not remember how often I created a task that seemed easy initially but was quite complex after the second glance.
 Consider a job to build a currentTime library that returns the current time.
 It seems easy enough, but then time zones come into play, then suddenly some countries decide they’re not doing Daylight Savings anymore, and the spiral continues.